filippo-zullo98/ScriptsForAutomationLinux/README.md

-# Playstation2IsoGenerator
+# ScriptsForAtuomation
-Script Bash for creation of a Playstation2 ISO
+It contains a lot of scripts for linux tasks